I. Naming of a Building/Facility in Recognition of Financial Contributions

 - Final approval for naming of a facility or building rests with the ACC Board of Trustees.

-- Upon final approval by ACC Board of Trustees, a Naming Agreement will be completed and signed by the donor, ACC Foundation and ACC.
+- Upon final approval by the ACC Board of Trustees, a Naming Agreement will be completed and signed by the donor, the Foundation and ACC.

 - Recognition will be planned in accordance with donor wishes.
 Media announcements, signage, and/or campus ceremony require both donor and ACC approval.

 - Naming opportunities for buildings, facilities, and common area include:New Buildings

 For naming opportunities involving building construction, the donor will provide at least 50% of construction costs.

 The contribution will be 50% of the building’s replacement cost.

 Renovation projects costing $1,000,000 or more may be named with a gift of at least one half of the total project cost.
 Projects costing less than $1,000,000 may be named with a gift of at least three quarters of the total project cost.

 For existing facilities, contribution levels will be proposed by the Foundation, and approved by the Chancellor before going forward to the ACC Board of Trustees.